Nels Ackerson

-Nels Ackerson is an American lawyer and head of the law firm that bears his name, based in Washington, D.C.
-He has represented clients in 46 states and 16 countries on issues involving property rights, constitutional rights, agriculture, eminent domain, commercial and financial disputes, public policy, and international disputes.
-His law practice has included individual cases, class actions, mediation, appellate advocacy in state and federal courts, regulatory disputes, testimony before congressional committees and state legislatures, and international arbitration.
+Nels Ackerson (April 12, 1944 – March 18, 2025) was an American lawyer and head of the law firm that bears his name, based in Washington, D.C.
+He represented clients in 46 states and 16 countries on issues involving property rights, constitutional rights, agriculture, eminent domain, commercial and financial disputes, public policy, and international disputes.
+His law practice included individual cases, class actions, mediation, appellate advocacy in state and federal courts, regulatory disputes, testimony before congressional committees and state legislatures, and international arbitration.

-Ackerson has received Martindale-Hubbell's highest rating – AV Premier – for legal ability and ethics.
-He has been identified by his peers as a Super Lawyer and is listed in the American Registry, the Worldwide Registry, and Who's Who in the World.
-He is a member of the bar of the United States Supreme Court, numerous federal courts, the District of Columbia and his home state of Indiana.
-He is a member of the American Bar Association, the American Association for Justice, the International Society of Barristers, and other bar associations.

-His public positions have included Chief Counsel of the U.S. Senate Subcommittee on the Constitution, nominee for the U.S. Congress, and representing the United States on trade and advisory missions to the Middle East, Africa and Eastern Europe.
+Ackerson received Martindale-Hubbell's highest rating – AV Premier – for legal ability and ethics.
+He was identified by his peers as a Super Lawyer and is listed in the American Registry, the Worldwide Registry, and Who's Who in the World.
+He was a member of the bar of the United States Supreme Court, numerous federal courts, the District of Columbia and his home state of Indiana, and was a member of the American Bar Association, the American Association for Justice, the International Society of Barristers, and other bar associations.
+His public positions included Chief Counsel of the U.S. Senate Subcommittee on the Constitution, nominee for the U.S. Congress, and representing the United States on trade and advisory missions to the Middle East, Africa and Eastern Europe.
 He organized and managed the first American law office in Egypt, and was a founder and president of the American Chamber of Commerce in Egypt.

-Purdue University has recognized Ackerson as a distinguished alumnus and an "Old Master," and has awarded Ackerson its honorary degree of Doctor of Agriculture, citing his "legal accomplishments that will have lasting impact on landowner rights."
+Purdue University recognized Ackerson as a distinguished alumnus and an "Old Master," and awarded Ackerson its honorary degree of Doctor of Agriculture, citing his "legal accomplishments that will have lasting impact on landowner rights."